Consultation on the White Paper on AI – a European approach

 Robustness and accuracy

-“Requirements ensuring that AI systems are resilient against both overt attacks and more subtle attempts to manipulate data or algorithms themselves, and that mitigating measures are taken in such cases.”
+“Requirements ensuring that the AI systems are robust and accurate, or at least correctly reflect their level of accuracy, during all life cycle phases” “Requirements ensuring that outcomes are reproducible; “Requirements ensuring that AI systems can adequately deal with errors or inconsistencies during all life cycle phases.
+“Requirements ensuring that AI systems are resilient against both overt attacks and more subtle attempts to manipulate data or algorithms themselves, and that mitigating measures are taken in such cases.” |

 Recommendation: Robustness should be interpreted as whether it in fact adequately deals with errors (safety) and attacks (security).